Knowledge Hub

 When might an anticipatory breach of contract occur?

-There are two main factors you will need to consider when determining whether an anticipatory breach of contract has occurred:
+There are two main questions to think about when looking at whether there has been an anticipatory breach of contract.
+These questions are:

-• Has it become impossible for the other party to perform their contractual obligations as a result of its own actions?
+2. Has it somehow become impossible for the other party to perform their obligations under the contract because of something they’ve done or said?

 Example scenarios of an anticipatory breach of contract